le717/Blocks/Documentation/Tutorial.md

 Though **Blocks** could be viewed as worthless for advanced modders or "a fancy text editor", it exists to help, not restrict, your modding.
 If you feel it is limiting you,you are under no pressure to use it; but it is handy tool to have for both beginner and advanced modders alike.

-### Task #1: Adding a Blocked Wall ###

-The first modding example we will do is add a Blocked Wall to the layout.
-We remember from the Character Legend a Blocked Wall is signified by a `BW`.
-(If at any time you do not remember a code, fell free to peek back at the Character Legend. :wink:) To start, we are going to add a Blocked Wall on the top row, at the 8th column.
-However, before we add the wall, we need to speak a bit about indentation.

-#### Lesson #2: Indentation Matters! ####
+### Lesson #2: Indentation Matters ###

-Look carefully at the level layout.
+Look carefully at our level layout.
 You will notice that the code for any non-free tile consists of two letters, rather than one.
 Also, the first letter of the code is offset to the left of the free tile code.
 Except in special circumstances (as we will see later), the codes for _any_ non-free cube/tile follow this pattern.

 ---

-Now that we know a bit about indentation, it is time to add the Blocked Wall and make our first mod!
+### Task #1: Adding a Blocked Wall ###
+The first modding example we will do is add a Blocked Wall to the layout.
+We remember from the Character Legend a Blocked Wall is signified by a `BW`.
+(If at any time you do not remember a code, fell free to peek back at the Character Legend. :wink:) To start, we are going to add a Blocked Wall on the top row, at the 8th column, thus creating our first mod!

 * Run **Blocks**, and open the level file (`<Ctrl + Shift + O>`), or  open it in **Notepad++** (`<Ctrl + o>`).
 If you do not remember where it is located, the level we are editing is located at